DhananjeyanMS/cypress/Explanation.md

 ## Cypress test automation framework explanation

 When I set out to build this test automation framework in Cypress, my main goal was to create something that would comprehensively cover the various login scenarios in a clear, modular, and reusable way.
-I chose Cypress for this project because, it provides a very developer-friendly environment for writing and running tests interactively.
+I chose Cypress for this project because, it provides a very developer-friendly environment for writing and running tests interactively and easy installation.
 Here’s a closer look at how the framework is structured, the practices I followed, and the specific scenarios it addresses.

 ### Design Practices Followed